 As March begins, Girl Scout Cookie selling season hits full speed.
-It’s a magical, delicious time of year, one where you can stuff Samoas and Tagalongs into your maw for the good of a great organization.
+It’s a magical, delicious time of year, one where you can stuff Samoas and Tagalongs and all types of Girl Scout Cookies into your maw for the good of a great organization.
 Chances are you have hard opinions on your favorite.
-Whether you’re a proud member of Team Tagalong, the Samoa Squad, there’s something you should know: the cookies you enjoy are not the same from state to state.
+Whether you’re a proud member of Team Tagalong, the Samoa Squad, there’s something you should know: the types of Girl Scout Cookies you enjoy, and their names, are not the same from state to state.

 Yes, your beloved Thin Mints are not the same.
 That’s because Girl Scout cookies are actually made by two different bakeries, ABC Bakers and Little Brownie Bakers (LBB), that have their own cookie recipes, cookie names, and even cookie box design.
 Take a minute for this to sink in.

-Okay, so what does that mean for you?
-Basically, you’e spent your whole life in the Samoas squad, not even realizing that millions of other Girl Scout cookie enthusiasts were chowing down on Caramel deLites.
-It’s not just Samoas, either; almost every type of cookie has a bizarro version from the other bakery, and which cookies you are familiar with appears to be based entirely on where you live, as the local Girl Scouts get to decide which bakers’ cookies they will be selling.
+So what does that mean for you?
+First, the Girl Scout cookie name you’ve known isn’t the only one.
+Basically, you’ve spent your whole life in the Samoas squad, not even realizing that millions of other Girl Scout cookie enthusiasts were chowing down on Caramel deLites.
+It’s not just Samoas, either; almost every type of Girl Scout Cookie has a bizarro version from the other bakery, and which cookies you are familiar with appears to be based entirely on where you live, as the local Girl Scouts get to decide which bakers’ cookies they will be selling.
 The Los Angeles Times has a great interactive map of the cookie differences by region.
-Here is a side-by-side comparison of the bakeries’ different cookies, as well as a list of which states get which varieties.
+Here is a side-by-side comparison of the bakeries’ different types of Girl Scout Cookies, as well as a list of which states get which varieties.

 Samoas (LBB) vs. Caramel deLites (ABC)

-These cookies are pretty similar but there a few key differences.
+These kinds of Girl Scout cookies are pretty similar, but there a few key differences.
 Samoas are the more flavorful of the two, using a dark chocolate coating and a heavy caramel layer along with more toasted coconut.
 While Samoas put most of the emphasis on the toppings, Caramel deLites use them as a complement for the cookie.
 They include a milkier chocolate than Samoas and a light vanilla flavor that pairs with the coconut taste.